psychicesp/auto_gator/README.md

 ```

 ### Adding FMOs
 (note:  I couldn't actually find good example data with multiple example FMOs which were god candidates for this method.
-This wasn't actually run with a 'CD3' or 'CD8' FMO,just showing as example  Example outputs were shown as )
+This wasn't actually run with a 'CD3' or 'CD8' FMO,just showing as example)

 ```python
 example_gator.add_fmo(